UltimateHackingKeyboard/firmware/MACRO_DOCS.md

   - `axisLockStrengthFirstTick` - same meaning as `axisLockStrength`, but controls whether axis locking applies on first tick.
 Nonzero value means that firt tick will require a "push" before cursor starts moving.
   - `cursorAxisLockEnabled {0|1}` - turns axis locking on for cursor mode.
 Not recommended, but possible.
   - `scrollAxisLockEnabled {0|1}` - turns axis locking on for scroll mode.
 Default for keycluster trackball.

+- `set navigationModeAction.{caret|media}.{DIRECTION|none} MACROID` can be used to customize caret or media mode behaviour by binding directions to macros.
+This action is global and reversible only by powercycling.
 - `macroEngine`
   - terminology:
        - action - one action as shown in the agent.